krishsub/vmscalesets/README.md

   - [install.ps1](./automation/install.ps1) contains the installation script
   for installing the workload on the VMSS.
 Place this in the blob container root.
   - [azcopy.exe](./automation/azcopy.exe) the azcopy binary.
-Pleace this also in the blob container root.
+Place this also in the blob container root.
 It will be used by instances in the VMSS to pull files from `RELEASE_FOLDER_NAME` under the `BLOB_CONTAINER_NAME`.
   - Workload assets uploaded to `RELEASE_FOLDER_NAME`.
 In this repo example,